Pakistan–Syria relations

 Pakistan–Syria relations are the historic, international, and bilateral relations between Syria and Pakistan.
+Syria has an embassy in Islamabad.
+Pakistan is represented in Syria through its embassy in Damascus and honorary consulate in Homs.
 Through the ancient civilization exchange, areas of modern Pakistan were part of the silk route with the Syria and for centuries, Syrian Islamic missionaries that introduced Islam in the parts of now integrated in Pakistan after 711 AD were from Syria.

-Pakistan has raised its voice for the support for President Bashar al-Assad, and supports a peaceful solution of Syrian crises as well as opposing any military actions against Syria.